GVonB/stock-moving-average-ml/README.md

 ### 3️⃣ Can I predict other moving averages?
 Currently, the script is set to **150-day MA**, but you can modify `predict_ma_hit()` to use **custom time frames**.
+The necessary format is shown in the **50-day MA**, which is currently calculated but unused.

 ---